TM312/mllrs.io/content/articles/aws-transcribe.md

     ```

-    The response of the `list_transcription_jobs`-method,  is a dictionary that contains the list of jobs as the value of the *'TranscriptionJobSummaries'*-key.
+    The response of the <code>list_transcription_jobs</code>-method,  is a dictionary that contains the list of jobs as the value of the *'TranscriptionJobSummaries'*-key.
 We use a list comprehension to retrieve only the job names.

-    Given a job name `file_processed` is then a boolean indicating if a job with the same name already exists.
+    Given a job name <code>file_processed</code> is then a boolean indicating if a job with the same name already exists.

     If not, we will let the client start a new transcription job for the file.